5 Tips to Stay Well through Winter

 • It’s important to go and get your Flu jab annually and, where relevant, the pneumonia vaccination.
 Don’t leave it too late to protect yourself from influenza – it takes two weeks from the time you’re injected for your body to build up an immunity.

-• It’s good practice to have a List of contacts in case of an emergency.
-Include medical professionals (e.g. doctors, consultants, physiotherapists and hospital ward/department direct lines) so that you or your next if kin can contact them quickly should you become ill.
+• It’s good practice to have a list of contacts, in case of an emergency.
+Include medical professionals (e.g. doctors, consultants, physiotherapists and hospital ward/department direct lines) so that you or your next of kin can contact, should you become ill.
 Keep your list somewhere easy to find, such as on the fridge, and make copies!

 • I choose to take supplements including a daily multivitamin and probiotics, in order to boost my immunity.
 Supplements come in various forms: tablet, capsule, liquid and powder.
-So if you struggle to swallow pills, there’s always another option out there for you.
+If you struggle to swallow pills, there’s always another option out there for you.

 • I find smoothies and soups are an easy way to get your recommended allowance of vitamins and minerals.
 It’s really important to eat healthily to aid your bodies defence against all those coughs and colds circulating throughout the winter months.
 Remember: you are what you eat!

 • I keep a little bottle of antibacterial hand gel in my bag (you can buy them really cheaply from most shops nowadays).
-I use it particularly when out and about or using public transport.
-It’s a simple way to prevent the spread of germs from surface to surface and person to person.
+I use it when out and about or using public transport.
+It’s a simple way to prevent the spread of germs from surfaces and person to person.

 • Grab yourself a few packets of antibacterial wipes and remember to clean phones, remote controls, computer keyboards and door handles regularly.
 You’d be amazed how much bacteria harbours there.